 - Example: TEMP = G:\Temp; TMP = G:\Temp

-NuGenesis creates temporary files in it's TEMP folder as a normal part of the operation of the four File Capture modules.
-As such, it is recommended to move the RPC service's to a non-system drive with plenty of free space for all NuGenesis File Capture servers.
+NuGenesis creates temporary files in its TEMP folder as a normal part of the operation of the four File Capture modules.
+We recommend that you move the RPC services to a non-system drive with plenty of free space for all NuGenesis File Capture servers.
 It is best to dedicate a drive in the server to the RPC service's TEMP folder, and a separate drive for the NuGenesis TE_TEMP folder.
-The size of the RPC service's TEMP drive is dependent on the amount of data that will "flow" through the server; a good baseline size is 50 GB.
+The size of the RPC service's TEMP drive depends on the amount of data that will flow through the server; a good baseline size is 50 GB.
 More space may be needed if the server routinely archives large data sets.
 This is particularly true if the TE module reports "[NG14510]" errors in it's log file.

 Here is a description of how the four modules use the TEMP folder:

-- Transport Engine: immediately after a successful upload of a file to the database or Managed Storage, the TE module will download a copy of the file to TEMP and run a CRC32 checksum on it.
+- Transport Engine: immediately after a successful upload of a file to the database or Managed Storage, the TE module downloads a copy of the file to TEMP and runs a CRC32 checksum on it.
 The module then compares the calculated checksum with the checksum as stored in the database, in order to verify that the file has not been corrupted in transit.
 The file in TEMP is deleted if the CRC comparison is successful.

 - Offline Storage Manager: the OSM module performs CRC checks on files similar to that described above for the TE and DM modules when OSM prepares to move files to offline storage.
-It checks that the files have been downloaded correctly from the primary storage location, and checks that the files as stored in the offline location are not corrupted.
+It checks that the files downloaded correctly from the primary storage location and checks that the files stored in the offline location are not corrupted.